Cool change: Stormy weather on way

 MetService says thunderstorms, heavy rain and gales are expected as two weather fronts slam into New Zealand on Sunday and Monday, enveloping both islands.

-An intense front would sweep northeast over the South Island and onto the lower North Island.
-At the same time a slow moving front over the North Island intensifies.
+An intense front will sweep northeast over the South Island and onto the lower North Island.
+At the same time, a slow-moving front over the North Island intensifies.

-A heavy rain watch has been issued for the ranges of the Westland District, Fiordland north of Doubtful Sound and the Otago headwaters from 10pm on Sunday at the earliest and lasting until midday on Monday.
+MetService has issued orange rain warnings for overnight until Monday morning for Fiordland north of Doubtful Sound and the Otago headwaters.

+Between 70 to 80mm of rain was expected in the headwaters about the main divide and 50 to 70mm within 15km farther east.

 MetService meteorologist Juliane Bergdolt said the strong winds would bring a dramatic temperature shift, with cooler conditions replacing some of the recent sweltering days.